 To make America energy-independent, it would help to expand drilling in energy-producing states.
 (But decades of drilling in Oklahoma might explain the rash of earthquakes, which might be problematic.)

 Solutions for Chinese obstacles

-Mr. Trump is correct in opposing the Chinese currency manipulation and their restriction of American investment and goods.
+Mr. Trump is correct in opposing the Chinese currency manipulation, theft of intellectual property and their restriction of American investment and goods.

 China’s devaluation of the yuan undercuts global competitors in making its exports cheaper.
 Part of China’s restriction of American goods stems from its high tariffs.

 Strangely, Wall Street CEOs and Democrats have ridiculed Mr. Trump’s call for a 45-percent tariff on Chinese products.

 Their lack of vision is perplexing.
 America’s GDP under the Obama Administration is the most anemic in history.

 Mr. Trump knows the importance of renegotiating trade policies.
 His two strategies for China will not cost any taxpayer money.

 Short-term, tax revenue will skyrocket and would offset his proposed tax cuts.
 This will lead to a dramatic improvement in the nation’s GDP and will create millions of jobs by the end of Mr. Trump’s term in office.

 American productivity, global leadership and innovation have all been influenced by businesses that invest in research and development.